Shyguy99/Insider/README.md

 ## Features

 The android app lets you:
-- Hide your secrect text in any image.
+- Hide your secret text in any image.
-- The image can be shared to anyone without other geting the hint about it
+- The image can be shared to anyone without other getting the hint about it
 - The shared image can be decoded back to get the hidden text
 - Can be used for both- fun or security purposes:)
 ## Screenshots